-In line with the guidance given in the draft GLA guidance to Whole Life Carbon assessments, the assessment has been undertaken based on two sets of carbon emissions:
+In line with the guidance given in the London Plan - Whole Life-Cycle Carbon Assessments (March 2022), the assessment has been undertaken based on two sets of carbon emissions:

 SAP 10

 The first set of figures is based on the current status of the electricity grid and provides a point-in-time assessment.
 For materials manufactured in the UK, SAP 10 emission factors are used in line with the GLA's Energy Assessment Guidance.
 Products sourced from outside the UK use data appropriate to the local energy grid at that location.
 This set of figures is used in the comparison to the WLC benchmarks.